open-xchange/appsuite-middleware/documentation/calendar/freebusy_servlet.md

     com.openexchange.calendar.publishInternetFreeBusy=true

-Furthermore it is possible to configure the maximum time range that can be requested.
-By default this time range is 12 weeks into the past and 26 weeks into the future.
+Furthermore it is possible to configure the maximum time range that is allowed to be requested.
+By default this maximum time range is 12 weeks into the past and 26 weeks into the future.
 The time range is given in weeks.

     com.openexchange.calendar.internetFreeBusyMaximumTimerangePast=13
     com.openexchange.calendar.internetFreeBusyMaximumTimerangeFuture=27